Christopher Walken: 2020s

 In 2022, he had a supporting role as Burt Goodman, the severed chief of the Optics and Design division in the Apple TV+ series Severance.
 For his performance, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Drama Series.
-Walken will portray Emperor Shaddam IV in the 2023 film, Dune: Part Two.
+Walken next portrayed Emperor Shaddam IV in the 2024 film Dune: Part Two.
+The film received critical acclaim and SlashFilm wrote: "It's a treat to watch Walken work — he shows up, delivers his ominous lines with a whisper, and wipes the floor with anyone he's acting against.
+Show 'em how it's done, Christopher Walken."